• Home

 Schedules of the Indian Constitution

-There are 12 schedules in the Indian Constitution, and these schedules help categorize bureaucratic activity and government policy.
+There are 12 schedules in the Indian Constitution, which help categorize bureaucratic activity and government policy.

-The following are the schedules of the Indian Constitution.
+The following are the schedules of the Indian Constitution for Judiciary Exams:

 • 1st schedule: List of States and Union Territories and their Territories